DGEXSolutions/osrd-info/content/docs/reference/design-docs/editoast-errors/_index.en.md

 #### Migration

-The easier way to proceed here would be, to start by converting simple errors that occur deep in the stack (such as Postgres errors, Redis errors, Core errors, etc.).
+The easier way to proceed here would be, to start by converting simple errors that occur deep in the stack (such as Postgres errors, Valkey errors, Core errors, etc.).
 This way, we can rely on the Rust compiler to guide us through the process and ensure we don't forget any error.
 We'll need some kind of adapters to incorporate these errors into `EditoastError`s.
 We may find a generic way to do that, but that's more an implementation detail, especially since that would be temporary.

 A good starting place would be `editoast_search`[^1] because its internal errors do not implement `EditoastError` already.
 Valkey errors may also be a decent candidate.